Co-Founding Directors and Curators

 Perpetuum Mobile’s ARTISTS AT RISK (AR) is a new human rights institution in the field of visual culture.
 As a platform dedicated to art practitioners “at risk”, the work of AR encompasses mapping and coordinating art professionals under threat, addressing their practical needs and advancing their artistic practice.
 To achieve this, selected key figures are granted short (and in other sub-programmes, long-term) residencies at so-called “Safe Havens” –- as invited and honoured visiting art professionals.
 These are art actors which not only greatly enrich their host countries, but are at the heart of rebuilding their often war-torn countries of origin.
 PM is co-funding the project through its established Safe Haven-Helsinki residency funding, generously provided by the City of Helsinki.

 A.R. serves artists, curators, and critics who are targets of politically motivated threats and persecution in many countries of the world.
 Perpetuum Mobile (PM) cooperates with organisations such as PEN, SafeMUSE and ICORN (The International Cities of Refuge Network) to address the needs of persecuted art actors.
 Currently PM is establishing “Safe Haven for Artists at Risk” Residencies in several cities, including Helsinki, Athens and Berlin.
 The City of Helsinki substantially has funded Safe Haven-Helsinki from early 2016.
-A.R. has been nominated for the European Citizen’s Prize of the European Parliament.

 The Re-Aligned Project